dstc0116/de_challenge_2022_06/readme.md

 ORDER BY quantity_sold DESC
 LIMIT 3
 ```
+# Part 3: System Design
+   Not familar with system design, shall skip this part.
 # Part 4: Charts and API
 Data is retrieved using ```requests``` and processed with ```pandas ```.
 ![alt text](https://github.com/dstc0116/de_challenge_2022_06/blob/4436311b0ff23fab21a144c1849570f8fc2571a0/chart.png)